vimalloc/flask-jwt-extended/docs/basic_usage.rst

     "logged_in_as": "test"
   }

-NOTE: Remember to change the secret key of your application, and insure that no one is able to view it.
+NOTE: Remember to change the secret key of your application, and ensure that no one is able to view it.
 The JSON Web Tokens are signed with the secret key, so if someone gets that, they can create arbitrary tokens, and in essence log in as any user.